Child Custody Attorneys in Los Angeles, CA

 Though custody can be ordered through a court, it is possible for parents to come to an agreement regarding joint physical and legal custody.
 In fact, California law favors this, especially in cases where both parents reach a mutual accord.

-Child Custody Attorneys in Los Angeles
+Child Custody Lawyers in Los Angeles

 Are you or someone you know dealing with a child custody issue?
 If so, it is important to have sound legal representation that you can trust.
 After all, such cases can have life-altering consequences for all involved, especially the children.